neoxygen/graphgen/docs/00_introduction.md

 Note:

-- The identifier is optional, but handy for relationships pattern.
+* The identifier is mandatory
-- The star (*) before the desired amount and the amount are mandatory
+* The `*35` is the desired amount of Person nodes.
+You can omit it and it will default to 1 node.

 #### Defining relationships